KIZI/LinkedHypernymsDataset/README.md

     * Core
     * HypernymExtractor
-    * LHDNormalizer
-    * LHDOntologyCleanup
-    * LHDTypeInferrer
+    * OntologyCleanup
-    * MapReduce
+    * TypeInferrer
     * Downloader
     * data
       * datasets
-        * dbpedia_3.9.owl                // DBpedia ontology
+        * dbpedia_2015.owl                      // DBpedia ontology
         * instance_types_LANG.nt                // DBpedia Mapping-based Types dataset for the set language
+        * instance_types_en.nt                  // DBpedia Mapping-based Types dataset for the english language
+        * instance_types_transitive_LANG.nt     // DBpedia Mapping-based Types transitive dataset for the set language
+        * instance_types_tansitive_en.nt        // DBpedia Mapping-based Types transitive dataset for the english language
         * interlanguage_links_en.nt             // DBpedia Inter-Language Links dataset for English
-        * labels_LANG.nt                 // DBpedia Titles dataset for the set language
         * disambiguations_LANG.nt               // DBpedia Disambiguations dataset for the set language
         * short_abstracts_LANG.nt               // DBpedia Short Abstracts dataset for the set language
         * exclude-types                         // Handwritten rules - excluded types (optional)
         * override-types                        // Handwritten rules - mappings of types to another one (optional)
       * grammar
         * de_hearst.jape                        // JAPE grammar for German
         * en_hearst.jape                        // JAPE grammar for English
         * nl_hearst.jape                        // JAPE grammar for Dutch
       * index
       * logs
       * output
     * utils
-      * gate-7.0                         // Gate software - binary package
+      * gate-8.0                                // Gate software - binary package
       * treetagger                              // Treetagger - POS tagger for German and Dutch
     * application.LANG.conf                     // settings of all modules for the set language
     * run-all.sh                                // main launcher
     * pom.xml

-Download Gate 7 software from https://gate.ac.uk/download/ (binary-only package).
+Download Gate 8 software from https://gate.ac.uk/download/ (binary-only package).

 Install memcached (Debian: apt-get memcached).

 You can download required datasets manually or use the Downloader module (see installation steps).
 If you want to download datasets manually, you will find all in the DBpedia homepage:
-+ Download DBpedia **Mapping-based Types dataset**, **Titles dataset**, **Disambiguations dataset** and **Short Abstracts dataset** for the set language from http://wiki.dbpedia.org/Downloads to the dataset directory.
++ Download DBpedia **Mapping-based Types dataset**, **Mapping-based Types transitive dataset**, **Disambiguations dataset** and **Short Abstracts dataset** for the set language from http://wiki.dbpedia.org/Downloads to the dataset directory.
 Datasets must be unzipped; having .nt suffix.
-+ Download **English Inter-Language Links dataset** and **English Mapping-based Types dataset** from http://wiki.dbpedia.org/Downloads to the dataset directory (the datasets must be unzipped).
++ Download **English Inter-Language Links dataset**, **English Mapping-based Types dataset** and **English Mapping-based Types transitive dataset** from http://wiki.dbpedia.org/Downloads to the dataset directory (the datasets must be unzipped).
 + Download **DBpedia Ontology (owl)** from http://wiki.dbpedia.org/Downloads and unzip it to the dataset directory.

 For a non-English language you have to download TreeTagger from http://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/ and install it.
 There is a special file in the gate directory plugins/Tagger_Framework/resources/TreeTagger/tree-tagger-LANG-gate which must be specified and be targeted to the installed TreeTagger application (this file is generated during the TreeTagger installation step in the cmd/ directory).